bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 ### Game installation

 1. Get games.
-2. Put the games (zips) in the roms folder.
+2. Make a roms folder if it doesn't exist.
+Put the games (zips) in the roms folder.
 Do not unpack the zips.
 3. Double-click M64 app we downloaded above in step 3 and you should be able to run the games from the menu.

 ![Mame Menu](http://i.imgur.com/aYGcg5D.png)